fantauzzi/CarND-Advanced-Lane-Lines/README.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.

-You're reading it!
+This is it!
 ### Camera Calibration

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 Function `calibrate_camera()` reads JPEG files from a given directory and uses them to calculate the camera calibration parameters.

 It converts every image to grayscale and then finds the corners of a checkered calibration pattern with `cv2.findChessboardCorners()`.
 For every input image, it compiles the list of found corner coordinates (image points), and the coordinates those points should have after distortion correction (object points).
 The function then calls `cv2.calibrateCamera()`, which compares the found image points coordinates with the object points coordinates, and outputs the camera matrix and distortion coefficients.
-After that, it calls `cv2.getOptimalNewCameraMatrix()` to ensure every pixel from the original image is still in the undistorted image (at the expense of possible black pixels at the edges of the undistorted image).

  Before returning the required parameters and camera matrix, function `calibrate_camera()` evaluates how good they are: it uses them to transform the object points into image points, with `cv2.projectPoints()`, and then it measures the average distance between the transformed points and the respective actual image points (as detected in the calibration images).
 The closer to 0 the average distance, the better the calibration quality.
-This measure could be used to calibrate the camera with different and/or additional images, to see if the calibration result improves.
+This measure could be used to calibrate the camera with different and/or additional images, to see if calibration results improve.

  The image below shows one of the calibration images, and its undistorted version after camera calibration.
-The image has been produced with function `save_undistorted_sample()`
+The image has been produced with function `save_undistorted_sample()`.
 ![alt text][image1]

 ### Pipeline (single images)